salbaroudi/HoonSchool_06.2023/notes.md

 - all text is delimited with single quotes.
 We delimit with double quotes when we are using the *tape* data structure.

 - what are tapes for?
 They are lists internally.
-They use 6x as much storage (!!)
+They use 6x as much storage (!!).
+But they allow for character level text manipulation.

+- We generally store data as cords, and when we work on them, convert them to tapes (transcription analogy...).

 ## Residual Questions: